Cog Icon signifying link to Admin page

 Images

-You can upload image files to your site for use as backgrounds, in galleries or embedded within text on your site.
-Click Images in your Admin Toolbar to do so.
+You can upload image files to your site for use as backgrounds, in galleries, or for embedding within text on your site.
+Click Images in your Admin Toolbar to do this.

 Image Copyright

 You can't just download an image from the internet and then upload it to your site.
-If you do you will eventually receive substantial invoices from companies acting for people whose copyright you have infringed.
+If you do you are likely to eventually receive substantial invoices from companies acting for people whose copyright you have infringed.
 Any images you use on your site must have been created by you, or you must have permission from the copyright holder to use them.

 You can purchase stock images from various websites, but these can be expensive and you have to ensure you comply with the license terms.